The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 - Heavy exhaust emissions

-In the absence of a catch can, carbon deposits gather in the intake manifold over time.
+While fuel additives and regular oil change can help reduce carbon buildup, the most effective way of preventing carbon deposits in the intake manifold is by installing catch cans.
 Without catch cans, the other way of getting rid of the carbon deposit is by mechanically cleaning the manifold port or walnut blasting.

 2. Failure of the Active Fuel Management System

-Symptoms of 4.3L EcoTec AFM Failure
+Symptoms AFM Failure

 - Low engine power